NITYANANDA/tsf/examples/jaxrs-advanced/README.txt

 located), the maven pom.xml file can be used to build and run the demo.

-Using either UNIX or Windows:
+Using either Linux or Windows:

     mvn install